Oxford Bus Company

 As of November 2023, Oxford Bus Company's fleet consists of up to 160 buses, minibuses and coaches, a majority of which are operated on local bus services in and around Oxford.[37]

-The company currently operates a large fleet of hybrid electric buses, although it is converting all local services to be operated by 104 battery electric buses produced by Wrightbus.
-91 buses from this order are Wright StreetDeck Electroliner double deckers, a further eight being open-top examples for the company's City Sightseeing operations, and the remaining five buses from this order being Wright GB Kite Electroliner single deck buses.[38][39]
+The company currently operates 104 battery electric buses produced by Wrightbus.
+91 buses from this order are Wright StreetDeck Electroliner double deckers, eight of them being open-top examples for the company's City Sightseeing operations, and the remaining five buses from this order being Wright GB Kite Electroliner single deck buses.[38][39]
 The first 21 battery-electric StreetDecks from this order were delivered in November 2023 for service on the BROOKESbus park and ride service,[29][30] with an event being held in January 2024 to celebrate the launch of Oxford's electric bus fleet, in conjunction with an order by Stagecoach West for 55 Alexander Dennis Enviro400EVs for services in and around the city.[40][41][42]

 Bus location technology